 Selle’s unsuspecting subjects walking alone and caught in the light of the flash, become the multitude of alienated souls wandering “the dark woods” of the city.
 What is amazing about this work is how, accompanied by the suggestion of the text, the environs surrounding each subject heighten the metaphor.
 Movie marquees caught in the upper corners of the frames read movie titles of violence and doom; “Ring of Fire,” “Hell is a City,” “…from Hell,” “Petrified World, “Nightfall,” “Corridors of Blood.”
 Jeffrey Ladd, 5b4 blog, November 14, 2009

-The book is included in the collections of Bibliothèque Kandinsky (Centre Pompidou), Bibliothèque nationale de France, Centre des Livres d’Artistes, Cleveland Museum of Art (Ingalls Library), Columbia University, George Eastman House, International Center of Photography Library (New York), Museum of Modern Art (MoMA), Nederlands Fotomuseum, Otto G. Richter Library (University of Miami), Tate Library and Archive, The New York Public Library, The Poetry Library in London, University of the Arts London (Chelsea College of Art and Design), Yale University Library, and the Zürcher Fachhochschule.
+The book is included in the collections of Bibliothèque Kandinsky (Centre Pompidou), Bibliothèque nationale de France, Centre des Livres d’Artistes, Cleveland Museum of Art (Ingalls Library), Columbia University, George Eastman House, International Center of Photography Library (New York), MoMA Library, National Library of The Netherlands (Koninklijke Bibliotheek), Nederlands Fotomuseum, Otto G. Richter Library (University of Miami), Tate Library and Archive, The New York Public Library, The Poetry Library in London, University of the Arts London (Chelsea College of Art and Design), Yale University Library, and the Zürcher Fachhochschule.